HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: The Framework: Human Age Based Evaluation of Language Models

 \subsubsection{Automated Analysis of Errors}

 We isolate some influential factors in typical word acquisition by humans based on discussion with a licensed Speech Language Pathologist; i.e., these question/response features were deemed useful for analyzing errors in notes during clinical exams.
-We limit our analysis to those that can be automatically determined\footnote{We use the \texttt{spacy} package.} and tailor our description of these features to the \textbf{WC} test.
-More details on feature extraction are provided in Appendix~\ref{sec:feature_details}. \begin{enumerate}[leftmargin=*, nolistsep] \item \textbf{Parts of Speech (POS)}: Unordered parts of speech of the target word pair can play a factor in correctness of a subject response.
-Typically, intended word POS can be inferred from the target pair explanations; otherwise, "X" is used. \item \textbf{Relation}: The WAX dataset \citep{liu-etal-2022-wax} also contains relation categories for word associations.
-In humans, particular relation types are more challenging depending on test subject age. \item \textbf{Morphological Complexity}: Morphological Features in the Universal Dependencies framework \citep{nivre-etal-2016-universal} describe lexical and grammatical properties of particular word forms.
-We define \textit{complexity} via the count of unique features across both words in a target pair. \textit{High} means 4+ features, \textit{medium} means 3-4, and \textit{low} means < 2.
-So, these categories indicate complexity of word forms in a pair, relative to the base semantics of the pair's lemmas. \item \textbf{Explanations}: Explanations or other cues provided with an answer provide valuable information to evaluating clinicians, including signals of confidence, reasoning, and social skills.
-We use the presence of an explanation as a simple binary feature of the LM response.
-While prompts are not designed to elicit explanations, the LM in \S~\ref{sec:results} provides one more than half the time. \end{enumerate} \paragraph{Statistical Tests} In lieu of detailed notes, we propose a variety of statistical tests to determine association and impact of the various features just discussed.
+We limit our analysis to features that can be automatically determined.\footnote{We use the \href{https://spacy.io}{spacy} package.} The target pair features include: unordered \textbf{parts-of-speech} inferred from explanations in the WAX dataset, \textbf{relation types} from the WAX dataset, and \textbf{morphological complexity}.
+We also consider presence of \textbf{explanations} by GPT.
+Details on feature extraction are in Appendix~\ref{sec:feature_details}. \paragraph{Statistical Tests} In lieu of detailed notes, we propose a variety of statistical tests to determine association and impact of the various features just discussed.
 The $\chi^2$-statistic provides a basic test for the association of each feature with the occurrence of an LM error.
 Furthermore, specific hypotheses about the impact of particular parts-of-speech, relations, and other features can be estimated using a Linear Probability Model (LPM).
 For example, an LPM allows us to estimate the effect size